brgillis/SHE_Validation/SHE_Validation_DataQuality/doc/she_validation_data_quality.md

 R-SHE-PRD-F-180: For each galaxy used in the weak lensing analysis up to the limiting magnitude the following information should be available:

-- at east 1 ellipticity measurement such that a shear estimate can be inferred.
+* At least one ellipticity measurement such that a shear estimate can be inferred
-- the posterior probability distribution of the true ellipticity given the data
+* The posterior distribution of the ellipticity
-- the posterior probability distribution of the photometric redshift given the data
+* The posterior distribution of the photometric redshift
-- estimate of the covariance between photometric redshift and ellipticity (TBD)
+* ~~An estimate of the covariance between photometric redshift and ellipticity, from joint inference of redshift and ellipticity~~ NOTE: Excluded from test due to design changes
-- the classification star / galaxy
-- confidence level and quality assessment
+* The star-galaxy classification
-- at least one size measurement
+* At least one measurement of galaxy size
+* Quality flags
+* A morphology/type quantifier is optional but should be clearly flagged if present or not present

 ### Requirement Comment from GDPRD